 "You would have a miniaturised version of the F1 assembly to recover energy from the turbine and you would use that when you really want to get away from the traffic lights.
 So you'd have the front drive motors providing four-wheel drive, you'd have the engine pulling you away and then when you want to do your zero emissions around town, you would have used the engine in the suburbs to make sure the battery is full [for full electric use].

 "You need a decent battery, efficient power electronics and then it's a question of how much would the engine actually be doing?
 At that point is it not just a range extender?
 Is it not that the C-Class has a 400cc, v-twin range extender that sits there and operates at full throttle with around 54% thermal efficiency?"

-The MGU-K on an F1 car controls the turbine speed for optimum boost pressure, with any excess energy either harvested and stored in the battery or delivered straight to the crank shaft via the ERS.
-The biggest difference between an F1 power unit and a road car is the way the driver demands power, as a road car is unlikely to be driven at full throttle on the straights with heavy braking in the corners.
+The MGU-H on an F1 car controls the turbine speed for optimum boost pressure, with excess energy either harvested and stored in the battery or delivered straight to the crank shaft via the MGU-K. One of the biggest differences between the demands on an F1 power unit and that of a road car is that a driver on the road is unlikely to employ full throttle or maximum braking on a regular basis.
 Cowell said that would have to be considered on the road car engine design.